SixLabors/docs/articles/imagesharp/pixelbuffers.md

 }));
 ```

 This API receives a @"SixLabors.ImageSharp.Processing.PixelRowOperation" instance as input, and uses it to modify the pixel data of the target image.
-It does so by automatically executing the input operation in parallel, on multiple pixel rows at the same time, to fully leverage the power of modern multicore CPUs.
+It does so by automatically executing the input operation in parallel, on multiple pixel rows at the same time, to fully leverage the power of modern multi-core CPUs.
 The `ProcessPixelRowsAsVector4` extension also takes care of converting the pixel data to/from the `Vector4` format, which means the same operation can be used to easily process images of any existing pixel-format, without having to implement the processing logic again for each of them.

 This extension offers the fastest, easiest and most flexible way to implement custom image processors in ImageSharp.